The Carriageway and The Grounds of Childwall Hall

 30 minutes approximately.

 Of the many walks around Childwall Woods and Fields, the walk that begins with the carriageway is the most magical.
-The carriageway dates back to when this was the main entrance to the grand Childwall Hall known in its heyday as Childwall Abbey due to its monastic look.
+The carriageway dates back to the late 1700s when this was the main entrance to the grand Childwall Hall known in its heyday as Childwall Abbey due to its monastic look.
 For more information visit the History Page.

 1. The Entrance to the woods